 Assistance is available 24/7 to help you work through any technological barriers that may come up during your online experience.
-E-mail technology.helpdesk@riosalado.edu, call 480-517-8600 or 1-800-729-1197 (outside of Maricopa County), or visit: www.riosalado.edu/helpdesks
+E-mail technology.helpdesk@riosalado.edu, call 480-517-8600 or 1-800-729-1197 (outside of Maricopa County) for 24 hour support, or visit: www.riosalado.edu/helpdesks.